 No, I had to lose myself in my anger.
 I've had that problem ever since I was a child something would happen that would anger me, and I would hurt people, badly.

 'A blind rage' I heard it called once, I could not recall who had said it exactly

-My father had taught me how to control that side of myself, how to curb it if it occurred and he had taught me well.
-But with Vex I had slipped and fallen into that abyss, that was the first time in along time, going on six years now.
+My father had taught me how to control that side of myself, how to curb it if it occurred and I had learnt it well.
+But with Vex I slipped and fallen into that abyss, that was the first time in a long time, going on six years now.

 That I did remember and that I remembered well.

 Poor Vex Carpompter, he did not deserve my wrath.
 All of my repressed anger from the last six months was almost taken out on the kid; he was lucky I didn't kill him.

 No, I thought.
 I was lucky that I didn't kill him.

 I shuddered at the thought, and the soothing feeling of the constant stream of hot water disappeared entirely as a horrible sensation of sickening guilt welled in my guts.

 Taryst was right!
 Sudden rage overtook me, and I punched the tiled wall.
 Blood intermingled with water and pain erupted through my hand.